hetalang/heta-specifications/compilation.md

     The errors which happen at the stage will be of types: `BindingError`.

+1. **Testing circular references.** In general case some of references (like `assignments` in `@Record` or `units` in `#defineUnit`) may be circular which is not allowed.
+On this step the compiler searches them and throws an error if found.

+1. **Checking units consistency (optional).** Testing if left and right part of assignments has the same calculated unit.

+1. **Checking units terms.** Checking the units requirement for specific components: @Compartment is volume or square, or length, etc.

-1. **Other steps.** The next steps depends on components in storage and setting of **Heta compiler**.
+1. **Other steps.** The next steps depend on a tool used.
 For example it is expected that `#export` actions induce the creation of code for export.

     The errors which happen at the stage will be of types: `ExportError`.

+## Base structure of Heta container

+- namespaceStorage (key/value dictionary)
+    - namespace (key/value dictionary)
+        - components
+- unitDefStorage (key/value dictionary)
+    - unit definition
+- exportStorage (key/value dictionary)
+    - export description

 ## Example